yast/y2r/spec/y2r_spec.md

 ### Comparison Operators

-Y2R translates YCP comparison operators as calls of methods in the `Yast::Ops` module that implement their behavior.
-Equivalent Ruby operators can't be used because their behavior differs from the behavior of YCP operators in some cases.
+Y2R translates YCP comparison operators as calls of methods in the `Yast::Ops` module that implement their behavior or ruby equivalent if behavior is same in all cases.

 #### YCP (fragment)